-Late afternoon in the garden as we watched the birds hover above the lawn like over-sized hummingbirds plucking insects from the air, two women appeared in the lower field.
+Late afternoon in the garden, as we watched the birds hover above the lawn like over-sized hummingbirds plucking insects from the air, two women appeared in the lower field.

 Next morning we had breakfast together.
 After ordering coffee and tostadas and a bit of chat we joked: ‘Had they remembered the Sixties?’.

-It turned out that one of the lovely women with us was Rosie Young who, in the Sixties, was one of the Biba Twins – beautiful and widely-photographed – and who certainly had their 15 minutes of fame.
+It turned out that one of the lovely women with us was Rosie Young who, in the Sixties, was one of the Biba Twins – beautiful and widely-photographed – who certainly had their 15 minutes of fame.

 We know something of the Swinging Sixties – the fashion (including Biba, the iconic boutique) the music and so on – but not the twins.
-We suppose you probably did have to be there to remember everything.

 Rosie had been working in Harvey Nichols in the shoe department (where she first saw Twiggy) and spotted an advertisement – ‘Shop Assistants wanted at Biba’.
 Telling her sister Susy, who was ‘lying around the flat all day’, Susy got a job there.
 After telling her boss she had a twin sister, Rosie joined Biba straight after – no interview needed!